alexandre-lelain/components-extra/README.md

 Your `ExtendedCookiesBanner` will inherit from all the props of `CookiesBanner`, plus the one you defined (here `caption`).

+For a complete guide, pelase refer to the official documentation page: https://components-extra.netlify.app/guides/typescript.

 ## Bundling in your project

 **components-extra** is tree-shakeable, meaning that you can import its components as named imports, like this: